 - In the VM Migration Console, check the boxes next to the machines you want to remove the migration agent from.

-This will stop continuous replication and uninstall the VM Migration agent from the source machine.
+This stops the continuous replication and uninstalls the VM Migration agent from the source machine.

 My service account was deleted and the VM migration service cannot move forward in the replication process.

 If you changed the permissions of the service account or otherwise modified the account, reconfigure your account according to the steps to create a new account.